 You can repeat the process in a different area and compare results to see if population size differs between areas.

-Random sampling isn’t effective if you want to identify patterns in an ecosystem.
-For example, when finding out how physical conditions change across a sampling area.
+Random sampling isn’t always effective if you want to identify patterns in an ecosystem, such as when finding out how physical conditions change across a sampling area.
 In this case, scientists can use a transect.

 A transect is a straight line placed across a habitat, usually made with string or measuring tape.
 Transects are used to take measurements or make observations.
 Scientists can place their quadrats at regular intervals along the transect (e.g. every 5 metres).
 After this, they can record the number and type of each species in each quadrat.